fnand/histogrammar/README.md

 ## Introduction

 Histogrammar is an experiment in aggregating data with functional primitives.
-It serves the same need as HBOOK and its descendants--- summarizing a large dataset with discretized distributions--- but it does so using composable aggregators instead of fixed histogram types.
+It serves the same need as HBOOK and its descendants&mdash; summarizing a large dataset with discretized distributions&mdash; but it does so using composable aggregators instead of fixed histogram types.

 For instance, to book and fill a histogram in [ROOT](http://root.cern.ch), you would do this: